laurashen/data-science-sequencing.github.io/Win2018/lectures/lecture3.md

   <div class="figcaption">The process of obtaining reads from DNA. </div>
 </div>

 We note that the above is a simplified version of base calling.
 In reality, the fluorescent signal from a single template is too weak to be detected.
 Hence, first the template is converted into many clones using a technique called [polymerase chain reaction (PCR)](https://en.wikipedia.org/wiki/Polymerase_chain_reaction) (which also won its discoverer [Kary Mullis](https://en.wikipedia.org/wiki/Kary_Mullis) a Nobel prize).
-Before synthesis, each strand is cloned using PCR and each dot becomes a _clonal cluster_ corresponding to 1000 clones per strand.
+Before synthesis, each strand is cloned using PCR and each dot becomes a _clonal cluster_ corresponding to 1000s of clones per strand.

-Ideally one would want all copies of fragments in a cluster to be synchronized going forward.
-Because of chemical and mechanical imperfections, some strands are lagging behind and others are leading forward in the same cluster resulting in _noise_.
+Ideally one would want all copies of fragments in a cluster to be synchronized in their synthesis process going forward.
+Because of chemical and mechanical imperfections, some strands are lagging behind and others are leading forward in the same cluster.
+This puts up challenges for doing inference which are handled with some clever signal processing.

 ## <a id='error'></a>Error sources for Illumina sequencing